zvirblyte/2023_ccRCC/README.md

-This repository contains Jupyter notebooks used for scRNA-seq data analysis in paper "Single-cell transcriptional profiling of clear cell renal cell carcinoma reveals an invasive tumor vasculature phenotype."
+This repository contains Jupyter notebooks used for scRNA-seq data analysis starting with cell x gene matrices in paper "Single-cell transcriptional profiling of clear cell renal cell carcinoma reveals an invasive tumor vasculature phenotype."
 [1]

 Most of the notebooks presented in this directory were taken directly and adapted from https://github.com/AllonMKlein/Pfirschke_et_al_2021.
-Thank you Rapolas Zilionis for guidance on using this resource.
+Sincere gratitude to Rapolas Zilionis for guidance on using this resource.

 Description of files: